The-Hidden-Genius-Project/Fall-Immersion/Leadership/Global Community & Governments/World_Leaders.md

 ## Lesson Activity:

 ### 1. **Introduction (Time: 5 minutes)**
-   - **Objective:** Set the context and aim of the talk
+   - **Objective:** Set the context and aim of leadership
-   - Welcome everyone and provide an outline of the talk's objectives
+   - Welcome everyone and provide an outline of the leaderships objectives
    - Briefly discuss the importance of recognizing leaders within the Black diaspora
    - Encourage active participation and questions